 To help you get started, here is a form with some of the basic info that I will need from you to initiate the rental.

 Arrange a time to meet with Mike (Group Sales) to arrange a walk-through of the spaces you are interested in to preview them and see discuss what can be done.
 During this meeting, a Rental Agreement will be drawn up to give you the initial cost of the rental (some item costs might not be able to be determined at this time such as drinks consumed).
-This is also the time to get your $100 deposit down.
+This is also the time to get your down payment paid.

 This is also a good time to review the Museum's Rental Terms and Conditions.